schr0841/cnn_project/README.md

 <img width="761" alt="Screenshot 2024-09-11 171824" src="https://github.com/user-attachments/assets/569253a0-4c3b-4329-9596-c99e7dbc291a">
 <img width="685" alt="Screenshot 2024-09-11 171939" src="https://github.com/user-attachments/assets/d9ca206c-6903-48b6-a523-ae54cd1d9404">

-## CNN and ResNet50-based Models defined and trained independently
+### CNN and ResNet50-based Models defined and trained independently

 We defined, compiled, trained, and evaluated both models individually before turning our attention to ensembling the two models and chaining the two models.
 We wanted to see if a noticeable improvement in accuracy was possible by combining the two models.
 The first model, the ResNet550-based model, is defined in the following code as 'first_model'.
 The cnn model, or base model, is defined as 'second_model'.
+Alterations to the original ResNet50 model were made to make it compatile with the task at hand: generating a four-class classification of the chest ct scans.
+As the base model was designed to produce a four-class classification of the chest ct scans, alternations to this model were not necessary until chaining the models.

 <img width="800" alt="Screenshot 2024-09-10 133154" src="https://github.com/user-attachments/assets/3c2ed6e1-4875-4933-98bc-b2031d65e615">
 <img width="894" alt="Screenshot 2024-09-10 133310" src="https://github.com/user-attachments/assets/6b8cbb87-6440-4e36-a726-e05670658c8a">